Home » Recipes » German Potato Salad

 • Don’t forget to salt the water.
 When adding the potatoes to the boiling water, throw in some salt.
 This will add flavor to the potatoes.

 • Gently fold the potatoes into the dressing.
-If you stir vigorously, the potatoes will break down more, and take on a different appearance and texture.
+If you stir vigorously, the potatoes will break down more and take on a different appearance and texture.
 But maybe you’ll like it that way?!

 German potato salad in a large skillet

 When it’s just our family eating this potato salad, I most often serve it straight from the skillet, hot and fragrant from the stovetop.
+I love to pair this salad with juicy grilled bratwurst from our local Hagberg’s butcher shop.
+Just add a side of sauerkraut!

 a white plate with German potato salad, sauerkraut, and a bratwurst